Winter travel in Australia and New Zealand

 - Cheaper airfares, greater availability of seats.
 Getting your first choice of dates and times, and finding discount fares, is much easier in winter than in the popular holiday periods when it seems everyone is wanting to travel at once.
 This can also apply to bus and train travel too.

-- Good deals on accomodation.
+- Good deals on accommodation.
 Outside of ski resorts, winter in cooler areas can lead to low-season bargains.
 I've sometimes paid less than half price, as owners would rather receive low rates than see a room remain empty.

 - Less traffic on scenic roads, making driving more pleasant and relaxing.